January 24, 2019 | Sean Foo

-While I’m sure your Saas product is totally awesome and groundbreaking, there is one thing just as important you need to give your customer.
+While I’m sure your Saas product is totally awesome and groundbreaking, there is one thing just as important that you need to give your customer.

-You need to give them choice.
+You need to give them choices.

 People love and want control.
 They want to be able to pick the features that are important to them and drop away the rest.